allenchenqaq/Histogram-Generator/README.md

 # Histogram-Generator
 In this assignment, we would like to implement a client-side tool to visually see the distribution of students’ grades in a class.
 Given an array of grades, the user should be able to adjust cutoffs and see the resulting histogram displayed dynamically.

-Part A - HTML/CSS:
+### Part A - HTML/CSS:

 Create two files called “histogram.html” and “histogram.css” to recreate something that resembles the picture below, leaving out the circles on the right-hand side of the “Histogram” container.
 In this assignment, you do not need to follow the suggested design.
 You should try to develop a better design.
 The values of the input boxes should be initialized accordingly (i.e. with valid entries).
-In case you're interested, here are the official SFU colours that were used in the figure below.
+In case you're interested, here are the official SFU colors that were used.

-Screen Shot 2022-10-01 at 4.26.09 PM.png

-Part B – Javascript
+### Part B – Javascript

 Create a file called “calculate.js”.
 This file will contain logic to read an uploaded .csv file containing rows of student names and grades.
 A file handler should parse the file’s data into an appropriate JavaScript structure.
-Here's a link to show you how JavaScript reads file content:

-JavaScript upload file contentLinks to an external site.

-For example, the figure above was generated from the data file:

-data.csv Download data.csv

 Note that there is one student in the A+ range, three in the A range, etc …